| At least 50 people from at least five EU states attended this session,

 strong in the Naples area.

-www.thistuesday.org - this website talks focuses on the issue 'migrant and
+Contacts and web sites;www.thistuesday.org - this website talks focuses on the issue 'migrant

 labour' only.
 It connects the struggles around the globe.